-These results obtained since 2004 are encouraging since they indicate that useful levels of partial resistance exist in a wide range of agronomically valid cultivated sunflower genotypes and that inheritance is relatively simple.
+The results obtained since 2004 are encouraging since they indicate that useful levels of partial resistance exist in a wide range of agronomically valid cultivated sunflower genotypes and that inheritance is relatively simple.
 Either using the sources we have identified or from search among their own lines, breeders should be able to include partial resistance in future varieties.

 The ease of use will depend on the results of two research programmes in progress.
-Firstly QTL identification, on 3 populations, one F3 and two RIL.
-These studies should provide not only markers (mostly SSR) but also answer the questions of the number of QTL involved, whether they differ according to genetic origin, whether they are related to Pl genes (Tourvieille et al, 2004 found no evidence for this) It should also open the field for research on candidate genes which would help to decide whether the resistance are truly of the non-race-specific type, and not Pl-type genes giving wide-range but partial control of downy mildew.
+The first one is a QTL identification on 3 populations, one F_3 and two RIL.
+These studies should provide not only markers (mostly SSR) but also answer the questions of:

+- the number of QTLs involved, - whether they differ according to genetic origin, - whether they are related to Pl genes (Tourvieille et al., 2004, found no evidence for this).

+It should also open the field for research on candidate genes which would help to decide whether the resistance is truly of the non-race-specific type, and non Pltype genes giving wide-range but partial control of Downy mildew.

-The objective of the other programme in progress is most important to simplify studies of partial resistance: its measurement by tests on young plants in the growth chamber.
-This is essential to be able to carry out tests with a wide range of races, some of which must be kept in confinement chambers, to obtain evidence for non-race-specificity.
-It would also facilitate screening in areas where downy mildew does not occur naturally and at any period during the year, not only when environmental conditions are favourable.
-It would also be an advantage if it was possible to distinguish partial resistance from segregation for Pl genes, at present this is quite difficult.
+The main objective of the second programme in progress is to simplify the study of partial resistance by testing young plants in the growth chamber.
+It is essential to be able to carry out tests with a wide range of races, some of which must be kept in confinement chambers, to obtain evidence for non-race-specificity.
+It would also facilitate screening in areas where Downy mildew does not occur naturally and at any period during the year, not only when environmental conditions are favourable.
+It would also be an advantage if it were possible to distinguish partial resistance from segregation for Pl genes, since at present this is quite difficult.

-How can this partial resistance to downy mildew be used in breeding?
-It appears possible that it may be sufficient alone to avoid yield loss.
-The hybrid IR x 90R18 only showed 7 % attack when others has 80-90% of plants with downy mildew symptoms and we have made the combination IR x OPB7 (16% attack when 90R18 had 34%), which will be observed in trials in 2007.
-Large scale testing will be necessary to conclude on this point.
+How can this partial resistance to Downy mildew be used in breeding?
+It appears possible that partial resistance alone may be sufficient to avoid yield loss.
+The hybrid IR \times 90R18 only showed 7% attack when others had 80-90% of plants with Downy mildew symptoms and we have made the combination IR \times OPB7 (16% attack when 90R18 had 34%), which will be observed in trials in 2007.
+Large-scale testing will be necessary to draw a definite conclusion on this point.
 Probably the first method to include partial resistance in new varieties will be to combine Pl genes in one parent with good partial resistance in the other.
-This should at least protect against very rapid development of a new race.
+This should at least provide protection against very rapid development of a new race.
 To develop new inbred lines with good partial resistance, with or without Pl genes, will require molecular markers, basically to identify plants carrying the required QTL, but they would also be useful for Pl genes when the reaction of these to seedling tests is difficult to distinguish from good partial resistance.

-A good deal of research remains to be done to obtain sunflower varieties with durable resistance to downy mildew, but the first, most important step is for breeders, seed merchants and farmers to understand the importance of this character.
-The evidence suggests that pathologists, geneticists and breeders will be able to develop the techniques necessary for its inclusion in high yielding sunflowers.
+A good deal of research remains to be done to obtain sunflower varieties with durable resistance to Downy mildew, but the first, most important step is for breeders, seed merchants and farmers to understand the importance of this character.
+The evidence suggests that pathologists, geneticists and breeders will be able to develop techniques necessary for its inclusion in high-yielding sunflowers.